openid/openid4vp_ble/main.md

 # Connection Set up {#connection-set-up}

 First, Verifier and the Wallet need to establish the connection.
-This specification defines two mechanisms to do so: QR code displayed by the Verifier and BLE Advertisement initiated by the Verifier.
+This specification defines two mechanisms to do so: BLE Advertisement initiated by the Verifier and QR code displayed by the Verifier.

 ## Estabilishing Connection using BLE Advertisement {#connection-ble}

 This section describes how Verifier and the Wallet can establish connection by Verifier initiating BLE Advertisement.
 This mechanism can be used by the Verifiers when the use-case does not allow the End-Users to scan a QR code displayed on the Verifier's device, for example to ensure the safety of the Verifier.

-(1) Verifier opens it's native application
+(1) Verifier opens it's native application [TLT: why is that important (opening an app and that it is a native app)?]
 (2) Verifiers starts the mode that accepts OpenID4VP.
 (3) Verifier app starts BLE advertisement.
-(4) Wallet scans the BLE layer and filters the OpenID4VP automatically (in case it found only one) (5) Wallet connects to the Verifier.
+(4) Wallet scans the BLE layer and filters the OpenID4VP automatically (in case it found only one).
+If there are multiple verifiers the user is asked to choose.
-(6) Wallet negotiates Security and sends details.
+(5) Wallet connects to the Verifier.
+(6) Wallet generates a X25519 keys of its own and combines to create a DHE secret key very similar to the sodium NACL (May be we can choose Signal protocol?).
+(7) Wallet makes identify request and submits its keys to the verifier in plain text.

 BLE Advertisement Packet structure MUST be the following: